Enhancing the filtered derived category

 There is a more general notion of dual, given by a functor of the form $\Hom_\cC(-,D)$, where $D$ is a {\it reflecting object\/} that must be specified in advance.
 For instance, consider the Verdier duality functor on a locally compact Hausdorff space~$M$.
 Here one works with $\cC$-valued sheaves on such spaces.
 For $M = \pt$, the reflecting object $D_\pt$ is simply the monoidal unit $\bone$ in $\cC$, and for other such spaces $M$, the reflecting object~$D_M$ is taken to be the derived exceptional inverse image of $\bone$ along the map $M\to \pt$.

 We want to introduce a more general version of dualization on filtered objects, so we use this $D$-de\-pen\-dent notion and do not require {\it a priori\/} that $\Hom_\cC(-,D)$ is a contravariant autoequivalence (as is usually done for reflecting objects).
-After all, one can always restrict to the full subcategory of objects~$X$ for which the canonical morphism $X\to\Hom(\Hom(X,D),D)$ is an equivalence, and on this subcategory $\Hom_\cC(-,D)$ is a contravariant autoequivalence.
+After all, one can always restrict to the full subcategory of objects~$X$ for which the canonical morphism $X\to\Hom_\cC(\Hom_\cC(X,D),D)$ is an equivalence, and on this subcategory $\Hom_\cC(-,D)$ is a contravariant autoequivalence.

 \proclaim Definition.
 Let $D$ be an object in a closed symmetric monoidal \ii-category $\cC$.
-An object~$X$ in $\cC$ is {\it$D$-reflexive\/} if the canonical map $X\to\Hom_\cC(\Hom_\cC(X,D),D)$ is an equivalence; the object $\Hom(X,D)$ is the {\it$D$-reflector\/} of~$X$.
+An object~$X$ in $\cC$ is {\it$D$-reflexive\/} if the canonical map $X\to\Hom_\cC(\Hom_\cC(X,D),D)$ is an equivalence; the object $\Hom_\cC(X,D)$ is the {\it$D$-reflector\/} of~$X$.

-If every object is $D$-reflexive, we call the pair $(\cC,D)$ a symmetric {\it Grothendieck-Verdier category\/}, following Boyarchenko and Drinfeld~[\GVdual].
+If every object is $D$-reflexive, we call the pair $(\cC,D)$ a symmetric {\it Grothendieck--Verdier category\/}, following Boyarchenko and Drinfeld~[\GVdual].
 As the name suggests, there are many examples arising from geometry, such as flavors of bounded derived categories of constructible sheaves.
+These were also studied by Michael Barr under the name of {\it *-autonomous categories}, see~[\StarAut].

 \proclaim Remark.
 Dualizable objects are $\bone$-reflexive, but the opposite is not true.
 An elementary example is given by Boyarchenko and Drinfeld in Example~3.3 of~[\GVdual]: take the closed symmetric monoidal category of finite-dimensional normed real vector spaces with contractive maps (i.e., maps of norm at most~1) as morphisms.
 All objects in this category are $\bone$-reflexive.
 However, for any dualizable object~$X$, the trace of the identity map on~$X$ is a contractive map~$\bone\to\bone$ given by the multiplication by the dimension of~$X$, which implies that the dimension must be at most~1.